Constructing fold maps by surgery operations and their Reeb spaces: Reeb spaces and (normal) S-bubbling operations

-\begin{Prop} Let $f:M \rightarrow {\mathbb{R}}^n$ be a fold map such that $f {\mid}_{S(f)}$ is an embedding and that the inverse images of regular values are disjoint unions of almost-spheres.
-Let $f^{\prime}:M \rightarrow {\mathbb{R}}^n$ be a fold map obtained by a normal S-bubbling operation to $f$ and let $S$ be the generating manifold of the normal S-bubbling operation and of dimension $k<n$.
-Then for any PID $R$, we have
+\begin{Prop} For a fold map $f:M \rightarrow N$, let $f^{\prime}:{M}^{\prime} \rightarrow N$ be a fold map obtained by a normal M-bubbling operation to $f$ and let $S$ be the generating manifold of the normal M-bubbling operation and of dimension $k<n$.
+Then for any PID $R$ and integer i, we have

 $H_i(W_{{f}^{\prime}};R) \cong H_{i}(W_f;R) \oplus (H_{i-(n-k)}(S;R))$. \end{Prop}